kpumuk/codecolorer/readme.txt

 * v0.8.2 (Jul 14, 2009)
   * Fixed problem with width and heigth specified at the same time.
   * Added a new option "nowrap" to disable horizontal scrollbar.
+  * Added a new option "noborder" to disable a border around code block.
   * Fixed inner table borders in some WordPress themes.
 * v0.8.1 (Jul 13, 2009)
   * Fixed problem with missing CodeColorer styles when no custom CSS entered (thanks to <a href="http://codesnippet.altervista.org/">codesnippet</a>).